AndrewEastwood/enhanced-analytics/README.md

 A couple of convenient tools for populating dataLayer ecommerce event data or even more.

+You can use them either on the Frontend or the Backend sides.
+The Faacebook Pixel events can be configured on both sides, just to increase pixel's performance.

 **integrated services**:\
 &nbsp;&nbsp;✅ Google Analytics & GA4 / Tag Manager (Browser Only)\
 &nbsp;&nbsp;✅ Klaviyo (Server+Browser) https://www.klaviyo.com/